Los Angeles Spousal Support Lawyer

 Under California law, both men and women wishing to divorce may be entitled to spousal support depending upon their financial circumstances.
 Spousal support can be awarded to one spouse for a short amount of time, long-term, or to fulfill a specific purpose.
 When there is a significant variance in the earning potential of one spouse from the other, the spouse who earns less may wish to seek spousal support from the other.
 Alimony is a monthly payment that covers everyday expenses and ensures the financial security of a person after a divorce or separation.

-In a divorce settlement, the issue of spousal support will be addressed by the lawyers working on the case.
-Spousal support includes monthly payments made by one spouse to another in order to assist the other spouse in their pursuit to become financially independent or to maintain the standard of living that they have been accustomed to.
+In a divorce settlement, the issue of spousal support will be addressed by the attorneys working on the case.
+Spousal support includes monthly payments made by one spouse to another to assist the other spouse in their pursuit to become financially independent or to maintain the standard of living that they have been accustomed to.
 These support payments balance the needs of one spouse with the other's ability to pay.

 How is California Spousal Support Calculated?

-In some marriages, one partner holds a steady job and is responsible for earning a large percentage of the family’s income while the other partner either works part time or has the duty of caring for children and maintaining the household.
+In some marriages, one partner holds a steady job and is responsible for earning a large percentage of the family's income while the other partner either works part-time or has the duty of caring for children and maintaining the household.

-- Financial obligations to other dependents
+- Financial obligations to other dependents: Existing responsibilities towards children or other dependents affect the support calculation.

 Spousal Support Modification in CA